-HEALTH AIDE INC. “CDPAP” is a Consumer Directed Personal Assistance Program, a viable alternative to conventional home care services, promotes consumer independence.
+HEALTH AIDE INC. “CDPAP” is a Consumer Directed Personal Assistance Program, a self-directing program that promotes consumer independence.

-The program enables self-directed consumers and/or advocates to recruit, interview, hire, train, schedule, supervise and dismiss Personal Assistant(s) of their choice.
+The program enables self-directed consumers enrolled in a qualifying New York Managed Medicaid Plan to recruit, interview, hire, train, schedule, supervise and dismiss Personal Assistant(s) of their choice.
 Self-directed consumers and/or advocates assess needs, determine how and by whom these needs should be met, and monitor the quality of services received.
 Individuals independently make all decisions and manage services directly.

 Who can you be your caregiver?

 To participate in the Consumer Directed Personal Assistance Program, the consumer must be:

 Self-Directing or has an advocate willing to make decisions about the services being provided.